spectrocloud/librarium/content/docs/04-clusters/03-edge/09-site-deployment/06-deploy-cluster.md

 ![Screenshot of an Edge host added to the master pool.](/tutorials/edge/clusters_edge_deploy-cluster_add-master-node.png)

 Similarly, provide details for the worker pool, and add the remaining two Edge hosts to the worker pool.
-If you do not have any remaining Edge hosts, you can remove the worker pool because your master pool has worker capability.

 |**Field** | **Value for the worker-pool**|
 |---| --- |